 If a responsible agency has determined that another adult is to be brought into the unit to care for a child for an indefinite period or if a caretaker has assumed responsibility for a child without the involvement of a responsible agency or formal assignment of custody or legal guardianship, the caretaker will be treated as a visitor for 120 days.
-After the 120 days has elapsed, the caretaker will be considered a family member and the lease will be transferred to the caretaker as head of household, subject to PHA screening criteria. unless information is provided that would confirm that the caretaker's role is temporary.
+After the 120 days has elapsed, the caretaker will be considered a family member and the lease will be transferred to the caretaker as head of household, subject to PHA screening criteria.
 In such cases the PHA will extend the caretaker's status as an eligible visitor.